webbcam/ATMega88Core/README.md

 select ATMega88.
 You can then select the Brown Out Detection (B.O.D),
 and the Clock Source

+## Notes:
-Note:   You will need to select the correct Programmer under Tools that you
+  You will need to select the correct Programmer under Tools that you
   are using.
 I have only tested it with a USBTiny Programmer

   Also, when burning the bootloader onto the chip, you will need to
   use a 16MHz external clock/crystal.